lcox74/aoc25/README.md

 # Advent of Code 2025

-It's that time of year again for Advent of Code.
+It's that time of year again for [Advent of Code].
 Unlike previous years, the 2025 edition will only feature 12 days of puzzles which means I have more time to work on them with work chewing most of my time.
 This repo will contain my Golang solutions.